adis92202/precipitation_analysis/README.md

 # Precipitation analysis using SPI (Standardized Precipitation Index)

+## Contents
+This repository has following structure:
+- data/ - empty folder in which analysed data will appear when running analysis
+- documentation/ - additional comments on code
+- notebooks/ - folder with development notebooks; to be hidden after final deployment
+- results/ - folder containing all of the results of the analysis
+- src/ - source code for project, further divided into thematical groups
+- .gitignore - paths to be ignored by github
+- README.md - this file
+- run.py - main script to run analysis (see **Usage** section)
+- spi_env.yml - file with environment snapshot (see **Environment** section) - in future to be replaced by conda-lock file

 ## GitHub
 To clone this repo follow these steps:
 1. Go into your preferred location